A Theory of Conversion Relations for Prefixed Units of Measure: Conclusion

 \subsubsection{Affine Conversion}

-Some traditional units of measure have the property that a magnitude of zero may have different meanings.
+Some traditional units of measure have the property that a numerical value of zero may have different meanings.
 The most well-known example are the units of \emph{temperature}, namely \emph{degrees Celsius} and \emph{Farenheit}, in relation to the corresponding SI unit \emph{Kelvin}.
-Their formal behavior can be accomodated in the present model, but with some severe limitations.
+Their formal behavior can be accommodated in the present model, but with some severe limitations.

-The first step is to note that in equation~\ref{eq:conv} in Remark~\ref{rem:conv}, the ratio $r$ is not just a number, but also a linear map acting from the right on magnitudes.
+The first step is to note that in equation~\ref{eq:conv} in Remark~\ref{rem:conv}, the ratio $r$ is not just a number, but also a linear map acting from the right on numerical values.
 Thus, the middle component of conversion relations could be generalized to invertible linear maps, and subsequently to invertible \emph{affine} maps, for example:

 However, the concept of conversion closure fails for this generalization.
 Affine maps are not multiplicative: For two affine maps $f$ and $g$, there is in general no affine map $fg$ such that $fg(xy) = f(x)g(y)$.